Love Me for Who I Am Volume 1

 To understand the roots of my issues, however, there are some things you need to know about my identity.
 I am a nonbinary trans woman.
 It's an identification I've felt deeply in my heart for years but never really defined.
 I didn't need to.
 It simply…felt right.
 I love femininity.
 I love wearing dresses, I love wearing makeup, I love being called a girl and wearing my hair long and feeling pretty.
 But, in moments, I don't totally identify with being a girl.
 Sometimes, I feel like my identity exists outside the parameters of binary gender.
 And this is why I am also nonbinary.
 I am a girl, and I am nonbinary.
 I am a messy, walking contradiction, and I love it, and it makes me happy.

 There are even scenes in this book that reflect the messy, contradictory life I have lived.
 There's a trans woman in the book.
-When Mogumo firsts joins the crew of the maid café, they are required to call themselves an ‘otokonoko’, meaning, broadly, a male crossdresser.
-Mogumo resists—after all, they aren't a man—and ends up in a fight with this girl, who expresses that calling herself an otokonoko is her way of liberation and validation.
-This isn't the whole truth, however.
-In a later scene, it's revealed Mogumo's defensive reaction made her jealous.
+When Mogumo firsts joins the crew of the Maid Café, they are asked to call themselves an ‘otokonoko’, a Japanese label with a lot of shades that, depending on the person, can encompass many different parts of noncisnormative gender presentation.
+Mogumo resists—they personally do not identify with the term—and ends up in a fight with this girl, who expresses that calling herself an otokonoko is her way of liberation and validation.
+But in a later scene, it's revealed there's another side to this; Mogumo's defensive reaction made her jealous.
 Mei, a trans woman, wants to be a girl, and yet feels she's stuck in the role society has assigned.
 Like she can't escape.
-When she saw someone else fighting these stifling and terrible social roles, working to assert who they are, it made her lash out.
+When she saw someone else working to assert who they are, it made her lash out.
 This is something I struggle with in my daily life, too.
-I'm not out, and often find myself intensely jealous of those who are; able to present themselves as they like and feel like in the world, on some level, acknowledges who they are.
+I'm not out, and often find myself intensely jealous of those who are; able to present themselves as they like and feel like the world, on some level, acknowledges who they are.
 It leads to a certain defensiveness, a digging in of heels.
 You come to defend bitterly the things that make you unhappy, the things you hate, because you feel you're stuck with them.
 It's moments like this that show me, on some level, the series is trying.
-It is trying to depict queer life in all its diverse and complicated specifics, it is trying to be intersectional and about the way people's various and diverse queer experiences slam against each other.
+It is trying to depict queer life in all its complicated specifics, it is trying to be intersectional and about the way people's various and diverse queer experiences slam against each other.
 In moments, it does succeed.

 This problem is that despite this ostensible well-meaning, compassionate agenda, the book does not have real, deep interest in what it is to be nonbinary.
 Mogumo's perspective is never centered.
 We never see how their dysphoria manifests, internally, beyond them bucking against the cisnormative labels at the maid café.
 We never the ways in which their spirit is given new outlets of expression, new ways of being that really and deeply compliment who they are as a person.
 They're always an outsider in their own story.
 And though Mogumo is nonbinary, so much of the way the book expresses their identity is solely in binary terms.
 Tetsu is hung up on the fact that he sees them as a boy, as the gender they were assigned at birth, not really advancing his understanding of nonbinary identities much throughout the volume's course.